workshopper/how-to-markdown/exercises/tables/en.md

 ## THE CHALLENGE

-Add a first-level heading that contains a name of this exercise.
+Add a first-level heading that contains the name of this exercise.

 Reproduce this table: